 - Always have a reason for the “ask.”
 Don’t assume people know where their gift goes.
 Teach, inform and most of all inspire them to WANT to give.

 - Ask and ask boldly!
 You are changing the world so why be timid or apologetic about asking people to fund your life changing work?

-These steps will assure that your offerings will be anything but boring.
-When you do that you will also increase the amount given to your church.
+These steps will ensure that your offerings will be anything but boring.
+When you do that, you will also increase the amount given to your church.

 Mark Brooks – The Stewardship Coach